alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 If your chemical is classed as Annex 1, note:

-- which ‘parts’ of Annex 1 the chemical is in (part 1, part 2, part 3) - there are more restrictions on chemicals in parts 2 and 3
+- which ‘parts’ of Annex 1 the chemical is in - there are more restrictions on chemicals in parts 2 and 3
 - the CAS number

 You'll need to include this information in an online notification - you'll get your RIN number once this has been approved.